rhdunn/cainteoir-engine/docs/api/src/document.md

 #<cldoc:cainteoir::document::children>

-Get the <document_item> objects associated with the document in the specified range.
+Get the <cainteoir::document_item> objects associated with the document in the specified range.
 @aAnchors The start and end anchor for the range of children to get.

-@return A range of <document_item> objects.
+@return A range of <cainteoir::document_item> objects.

 #<cldoc:cainteoir::document::children>

-Get the <document_item> objects associated with the document in the specified range.
+Get the <cainteoir::document_item> objects associated with the document in the specified range.
 @aListing The navigation listing to resolve the aRange indices with.
 @aRange   The start and end indices in `aListing` for the range of children to get.

-@return A range of <document_item> objects.
+@return A range of <cainteoir::document_item> objects.

 #<cldoc:cainteoir::document::children>

-Get all the <document_item> objects associated with the document.
+Get all the <cainteoir::document_item> objects associated with the document.

-@return A range of <document_item> objects.
+@return A range of <cainteoir::document_item> objects.

 #<cldoc:cainteoir::navigation>